hnipun/aiide-docs/README.md

 - Click Apply to review a diff between your current file and the suggested code.
 - If the file doesn’t exist, you’ll be prompted to create it.

+#### Autocomplete

+Works like most code editors: as user type, a suggestion popup appears, allowing user to pick from a list of options.
+Open tabs are automatically used as context to provide more accurate suggestions.

+#### Gray Code Completions

+Press `Ctrl + M` to trigger Gray Code completion in the editor.

+- Press `Tab` to accept the suggestion.

+- Press `Esc` to dismiss it.